Proposed Rates

 The reason for this rate is to ensure that all ratepayers make a reasonable contribution towards the ongoing maintenance of public assets, infrastructure and facilities, as well the provision of community services throughout the district.

-The object of this category is to apply a differential rate or minimum payment to land with a Gross Rental Value that is wholly or partly used or held or zoned for Holiday Home purposes.
+The object of this category is to apply a differential rate or minimum payment to land with a Gross Rental Value that is wholly or partly used or held or zoned for USTRA (formerly Holiday Home) purposes.

-The reasons for this rate, which is over and above that for ordinary Residential mentioned above, is to assist with the funding of Tourism, Marketing, Events and Economic Development related projects, activities, and services throughout the district, as well as assist with the compliance costs associated with holiday homes.
-It is also to improve parity between the rating contribution of commercial accommodation providers and holiday home operators.
+The reasons for this rate, additional to the reasons for the Residential rate category, is to assist with the funding of Tourism, Marketing, Events and Economic Development related projects, activities, and services throughout the district, as well as assist with the compliance costs associated with un-hosted short term residential accommodation.
+It is also to improve parity between the rating contribution of commercial accommodation providers and USTRA operators.

 Commercial (Improved/Vacant)